 Brazil tends to respond better to:

-That process leads to brand and trust erosion.
-Audiences are more demanding than ever before, and brands must feel authentic, local, and therefore, trustworthy.
+That process affects the brand and trust.
+We can all agree that audiences are more demanding than ever before, and brands must feel authentic, local, and therefore, trustworthy.
+The personalized connection and experience are where value lies.

 Where Translation Fails in Real Use Cases